(part 1 of 4)

 To interject a thought here, since I'm on the subject: We hear that we are to be good, to do good, to stop our habits and such, because that's what's expected of us as Christians.
 In times past, and even now in some denominations and religions, this is demanded of the members of that association.
 But Jesus didn't do what was right for rewards, nor did He go against His nature.
 The Spiritual man wants to do these things, because it's a part of his new nature.
 Of course in the beginning the flesh will war against the Spirit, because it doesn't want to let go of its habits and its desires.
 But the more we feed the Spirit, and subdue the flesh (become overcomers), the stronger will be our ability to be as was Jesus.

 There's a story about a man who had two pit bulls, one white and one black.
 The man was asked which dog will win in a fight.
 The owner said "the one I feed."
 This applies to us as well.
-If we feed the flesh, which I see everywhere, and by those who consider themselves, and who are considered to be the best of Christian.
+If we feed the flesh, which I see everywhere, and by those who consider themselves, and who are considered to be the best of Christian, the flesh will win out.
 I know you know what I mean, but most everyone else will reject the notion that participating in the things of the world, no matter how innocent they may seem, is feeding the wrong dog, and hinders our Spiritual growth.

 I'm just trying to be thorough, as annoying and paper-consuming as it may be.

 14And God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons, and for days, and years: 15And let them be for lights in the firmament of the heaven to give light upon the earth: and it was so.